xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 ### Solution

-Simply go to the console of your XCP-NG host and enter the following command:
+Simply go to the console of your XCP-ng host and enter the following command:

 <Terminal shell title="Solution">{`
 /usr/bin/create-guest-templates